Weight management

 Will retatrutide have new pharmacogenetic concerns from the glucagon arm?

 Possibly, though so far no common GCGR variant has been linked to a meaningful clinical difference.
-The glucagon arm increases energy expenditure, and theoretical effects on baseline glucose handling are being watched in trials.
+The glucagon arm raises energy expenditure, and theoretical effects on baseline glucose handling are being watched in trials.

 Disclaimer: This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider before making changes to your medication.
-Never stop or change medication without medical supervision.
+Never stop or change a medication without medical supervision.

 Get Your Report Now